DariusTalpos/MAP-Final-Lab---Social-App/README.md

-# MAP Final-Lab - Social App
+# MAP Final Lab - Social App

 EN: This application is the final version of the homework received at the "Advanced Programming Methods" course at Babeș-Bolyai University.
 It is an application that stores data using a PostgreSQL database, and has multiple functionalities: